stoermelder/vcvrack-packone/docs/EightFaceMk2.md

 - [GLUE](./Glue.md) labels can be dynamically changed on different snapshots if a GLUE module is controlled by 8FACE mk2.

-- 8FACE mk2 uses "Safe-mode" as the default setting for loading presets (added in v2.2.0).
-Safe-mode loads presets in a slower way (technically speaking, preset-loading is done on the next rendered frame on the screen), but is stable.
-Disabling "Safe-mode" will load presets faster, but can cause crashes or other issues.
-"Safe-mode" won't make any noticeable difference if snapshots are loaded manually by clicking snapshot buttons.

 ## Changelog

 - v1.9.0